 Music Concepts You Need to Know to Make EDM

 With electronic music, there are three key fundamental areas you should focus on.

-Becoming an Electronic Music Producer takes hard work, dedication, and perseverance.
+Becoming an electronic dance music producer takes hard work, dedication, and perseverance.
 Following this career path means you’ll be constantly learning about new techniques, so don’t be too hard on yourself as you evolve as both a producer and musician.